je2781/Ardilla_website_template/README.md

 Runs the server app.
 The server must be running at the same time as the react app to experience user authentication.

+## Dependencies

+Install the Cabinet-Grotesk font, fontawesome v.5, have your assets/images ready, as placeholder images